-3. The need to apply post model overlays using expert credit judgment to reflect all relevant risk factors, especially relating to the ongoing COVID-19 pandemic, that might not have been captured by the ECL model.
+3. The need to apply post model overlays using expert credit judgment to reflect all relevant risk factors that might not have been captured by the ECL model.

-The application of these judgments and estimates, particularly in the context of the COVID-19 pandemic, continues to result in heightened estimation uncertainty and the associated audit risk around ECL calculation as at 31 December 2021.
+The application of these judgments and estimates results in greater estimation uncertainty, and the associated audit risk regarding the ECL calculation as at 31 December 2022.

-Refer to the significant accounting policy note 2B(v) for the impairment of financial assets; note 1.1(f) which contains the disclosure of critical accounting judgments, estimates and assumptions relating to impairment losses on financial assets and the impairment assessment methodology used by the Group; note 6 which contains the disclosure of impairment against loans and advances; note 30(ii) for details of credit quality analysis and key assumptions and factors considered in the determination of ECL; and note 37 for impact of the COVID-19 pandemic on ECL.
+Refer to the significant accounting policy note 2B(v) for the impairment of financial assets; note 1.1f(i) which contains the disclosure of critical accounting judgments, estimates and assumptions relating to impairment losses on financial assets and the impairment assessment methodology used by the Group; note 6 which contains the disclosure of impairment against loans and advances and note 29(ii) for details of credit quality analysis and key assumptions and factors considered in the determination of ECL.

-- o management's computations for ECL; and - for selected loans, we assessed management's assessment of recoverable cash flows, including the impact of collateral, and other sources of repayment, if any. - We assessed the appropriateness of the Group's criteria for the determination of SICR and identification of "default" or "individually impaired" exposures; and their classification into stages.
-Furthermore, for a sample of exposures, we assessed the appropriateness of the corresponding staging classification, with specific focus on customers operating in sectors most affected by the COVID-19 pandemic, particularly those that continue to be eligible for deferral of instalments under government support programs based on the relevant Saudi Central Bank ("SAMA") circulars setting out the definition criteria as at 31 December 2021. - We assessed the governance process implemented and the qualitative factors considered by the Group when applying any overlays or making any adjustment to the output from the ECL model, due to data or model limitations or otherwise. - We assessed the reasonableness of the underlying assumptions used by the Group in the ECL model, including forward looking assumptions, keeping in view the uncertainty and volatility in economic scenarios due to the COVID-19 pandemic. - We tested the completeness and accuracy of data supporting the ECL calculations as at 31 December 2021. - Where required, we involved our specialists to assist us in reviewing model calculations, evaluating interrelated inputs and assessing the reasonableness of assumptions used in the ECL model, particularly around macroeconomic variables, forecasted macroeconomic scenarios and probability weights. - We assessed the adequacy of disclosures in the consolidated financial statements.
+- For selected loans, we assessed management's assessment of recoverable cash flows, including the impact of collateral, and other sources of repayment, if any. - We assessed the appropriateness of the Group's criteria for the determination of SICR and identification of "default" or "individually impaired" exposures; and their classification into stages.
+Furthermore, for a sample of exposures, we assessed the appropriateness of the staging classification of the Group's loan portfolio. - We assessed the governance process implemented and the qualitative factors considered by the Group when applying any overlays or making any adjustments to the output from the ECL model, due to data or model limitations or otherwise. - We assessed the reasonableness of the underlying assumptions used by the Group in the ECL model, including forward looking assumptions, keeping in view the uncertainty and volatility in economic scenarios. - We tested the completeness and accuracy of data supporting the ECL calculations as at 31 December 2022. - Where required, we involved our experts to assist us in reviewing model calculations, evaluating interrelated inputs (including EADs, PDs and LGDs) and assessing the reasonableness of assumptions used in the ECL model, particularly around macroeconomic variables, forecasted macroeconomic scenarios and probability weights; and of assumptions used in the post model overlays. - We assessed the adequacy of disclosures in the consolidated financial statements.